Yoram Chaiter: Music

-Musical curriculum vitae
+Musical career

 Began musical studies by studying the piano.
 Studied voice with Ms Tamar Raz and also with Ms. Leane Dubin.

 Has been working and recording now for many years with coach and pianist Ina Weizmann and pianist Ira Zelikson.

 Participated in the Metropolitan Workshop with the Israeli Opera where he performed the role of Cardinal de Brogni in the opera La Juive by Halevy.

 During his studies of medicine at the Technion began his long association with the Technion orchestra and choir.
 Performs constantly with the Technion Symphony Orchestra and Choir as a soloist, among the roles he performed are Colline in La Bohème by Puccini, excerpts from Boris Godunov by Mussorgsky and Escamillo in Carmen.
 Appeared in Macbeth by Bloch during the Bloch Festival held at the Technion.

 Among other operatic roles was Commendatore in Mozart's Don Giovanni with Haifa symphony orchestra under the baton of Noam Sheriff and Tamir Chasson.